General-code/TIL/Javascript DOM manipulation.md

 Element.children

 ## removing Element
-- remove vs removeChild
+- **remove vs removeChild **method
-- removeChild needs a parent Element and the target of elimination.
+- **removeChild needs a parent Element** and the target of elimination.
-It is important to CACHE selectors in variables.
-- doesn't have to look up the DOM
+- **remove** method can remove itself and when this gets an arguemnt it regard it as an child element